Sangoid69/CSharpApps/README.md

 5) On close of app, event log opened so you can update your character sheet in DnD Beyond as required.
 6) Step 5 subject to change if they ever bring out public API
 7) if API brought out, will be able to grab and update information on each click.

+~ Look into how we can get the dice roll pulled ~